 In-Training Grants

-The In-Training Grants category is designed for students and health professionals in-training interested in Maternal and Child Health (MCH).
+The In-Training Grants category is designed for students and health professionals in-training interested in child health*.
 This grant is open to all eligible post-secondary students/trainees.
 Research submitted for funding consideration in this category must be conducted under the supervision of a faculty member of the primary applicant's institution, with the supervisor’s approval obtained prior to the application.
 Additionally, all applicants, especially those with community-based and/or participatory research, are strongly encouraged to seek a local partner that can provide expertise and assistance in the proposed research area and site.
 The local partner should be recognized in the research site and be able and willing to spend time assisting the project team.
 If applicable, a letter of support from the local partner is required.

-Application Deadline: 15 February 2023 - 23:59 EST.
+Application Deadline: 31 October 2024 - 23:59 ET.

-Funding Start Date: Between May 01 and June 01, 2023
+Funding Start Date: Between February 01 and April 01, 2025

 Number of grants to be awarded: 2